-Streaming Replication
+Streaming replication

-PostgreSQL has a nice feature called Streaming Replication which provides the capability to continuously ship and apply the WAL XLOG records to some number of standby servers in order to keep them current.
-Here is presented a very basic and simple way to replicate a PostgreSQL server (master) in a standby server.
+PostgreSQL has a nice feature called Streaming Replication which provides the capability to continuously ship and apply the Write-Ahead Log (WAL) XLOG records to some number of standby servers in order to keep them current.
+Here is presented a very basic and simple way to replicate a PostgreSQL server (main) to a standby server.

-First, create a replication user in the master to be used by the standby server:
+First, create a replication user in the main server to be used from the standby server:

-\$ sudo -u postgres createuser --replication -P -e replicator
+sudo -u postgres createuser --replication -P -e replicator

-Let's configure the master server to turn on the streaming replication.
-Open the file /etc/postgresql/l2/main/postgresql.conf and make sure you have the following lines:
+Let's configure the main server to turn on the streaming replication.
+Open the file /etc/postgresql//main/postgresql.conf and make sure you have the following lines:

 '''

 listen_addresses = ''

-wal_level = replica
+wal level = replica

-max_wal_senders = 10

 '''

-Also edit the file /etc/postgresql/12/main/pg_hba.conf to add an extra line to allow the standby server connection using the replicator user:
+Also edit the file /etc/postgresql//main/pg_hba.conf to add an extra line to allow the standby server connection for replication (that is a special keyword) using the replicator user:

-host replication replicator <IP address of the standby> md5
+host replication replicator <IP address of the standby> scram-sha-256 sudo systemctl restart postgresql sudo systemctl stop postgresql